Sooner Rowing Walk-On Information

 - Tutoring and academic support services

 Will rowing affect my academics?

 Absolutely not!
-The team’s current GPA is a 3.29, and the squad has held over a 3.0 cumulative GPA in all 15 semesters since the beginning of the program.
+The team’s current GPA is a 3.20, and the squad has held over a 3.0 cumulative GPA every semester since the beginning of the program.
 In 2013, former walk-on Kim Moldenhauer earned Oklahoma’s first NCAA Elite 89 Award, given to the student-athlete with the highest GPA competing in the NCAA Championships.

 As a student-athlete, you will receive free tutoring and academic mentoring to make sure you stay on top of your classes!
 If anything, rowing can help you succeed as a student.

 There are none!
 We are a fully-funded varsity team.
 Once you’ve made the team, all equipment, gear, travel, coaching, food and more are provided.
 For tryouts, there is a small fee for a physical and the NCAA Clearinghouse registration.

 Are walk-on rowers successful?

 Yes!
 Four of the eight student-athletes in OU’s 2013 Big 12-winning varsity eight had never rowed before college.

 The Sooners have won four conference titles, including the 2013 and 2014 Big 12 Championship and the 2013 and 2014 Conference USA Championship.
 The squad has made two NCAA Championships appearances as well.
 In addition, three Sooners have earned six All-Region honors during their careers.